Last updated on April 17, 2021

 Typically featuring 57 facets, emerald cut diamonds are prominent in a rectangular shape with cropped corners, but they are also available in a square shape.

-Interestingly, the term “emerald cut” was not used until the 1920s when the cut increased in popularity.
-During the Art Deco period, where clean lines and symmetry were admired, the emerald cut became a huge trend.
+Interestingly, the term “emerald cut” was not used until the 1920s, when the cut increased in popularity.
+During the Art Deco period (1908 to 1935), where clean lines and symmetry were admired, the emerald cut became a huge trend.
 Since then, emerald cut diamonds are one of the most popular choices for engagement rings and other jewellery pieces.

 What Is a Radiant Cut Diamond?